-Philippians 2:1-2 1If you have any encouragement from being united with Christ, if any comfort from his love, if any fellowship with the Spirit, if any tenderness and compassion, 2then make my joy complete by being like-minded, having the same love, being one in spirit and purpose.
+Philippians 2:1-2 (NIV) Therefore if you have any encouragement from being united with Christ, if any comfort from his love, if any common sharing in the Spirit, if any tenderness and compassion, then make my joy complete by being like-minded, having the same love, being one in spirit and of one mind.

-Philippians 2:3 Do nothing out of selfish ambition or vain conceit…
+Philippians 2:3 (NIV) Do nothing out of selfish ambition or vain conceit …

-Note Paul says, “Do nothing in PRIDE (self-centeredness).”
-The prison of our PRIDE has us constantly thinking of how we promote ourselves, or make ourselves look good, or save face.
+Note Paul is saying to do nothing in PRIDE (self-centeredness).
+The prison of our pride has us constantly thinking of how we promote ourselves, or how we make ourselves look good, or “save face.”

-This reminds me of an old Groucho Marx scene: He is going on and on about himself with another guy, and then pauses to acknowledge the lopsidedness of the conversation, and turns to the other guy and says, “I am sorry, I have been talking about me all this time… Let’s talk about you!
+This reminds me of an old Groucho Marx scene: He is going on and on about himself with another guy, and then pauses to acknowledge the lopsidedness of the conversation.
+He turns to the other guy and says, “I am sorry, I have been talking about me all this time.
+Let’s talk about you!
 What do you think about me?”

-It is a direct challenge to God’s glory
+2. It is a direct challenge to God’s glory.

-Proverbs 16:5 The LORD detests all the proud of heart.
+Proverbs 16:5a (NIV) The Lord detests all the proud of heart.

 Let’s take a deeper look at specifically what Paul says we are NOT to practice!

-Philippians 2:3 Do nothing out of selfish ambition or vain conceit
+Philippians 2:3 (NIV) Do nothing out of selfish ambition or vain conceit …

-Ambition = the pursuit or activity of achieving something for oneself
+Ambition is the pursuit or activity of achieving something for oneself.

-These are the things we do, dream about, long for that all end up rewarding ourselves.
-This is an endless maze that deteriorates all life.
+These are the things we do, dream about, or long for that all end up rewarding ourselves.
+This is an endless maze that deteriorates all of life.
 Why?
-When selfish ambition rules our lives, the goal of filling our own cups never end, because there is always something better out there, or something to improve or have more of.
+When selfish ambition rules our lives, the goal of filling our own cups never ends, because there is always something better out there, something to improve, or something more to have.

 Be honest.
-How often do you find yourself looking for ways to take your current circumstances and wishing they were “better”?
-So if you are living with your parents, the improvement for you is to rent a cheap apartment.
+How often do you find yourself looking for ways to take your current circumstances and wishing they were “better?”
+So, if you are living with your parents, the improvement for you is to rent a cheap apartment.
 Once you have your own place, the improvement is to have some cool amenities.
 Once you have a cool apartment, the improvement is to “own” a house.
-Once you have a house, the improvement is to have cooler stuff that your house can do or to fill your house with.
-Once you have a cool house, you want a bigger house.
-Then a house in a better neighborhood.
-And on and on.
-We always are looking to make “MINE” bigger and better!
+Once you have a house, the improvement is to have cooler stuff that your house can do or stuff with which to fill your house.
+Once you have a cool house, you want a bigger house, then a house in a better neighborhood, and on, and on.
+We are always looking to make “mine” bigger and better!

 Let’s look at vain conceit, or more specifically, empty glory!
-Empty glory is the need to be honored--the need to be lifted up.
-It is our need to be noticed and enjoyed and loved and our need to feel important.
+Empty glory is the need to be honored—the need to be lifted up.
+It is our need to be noticed, enjoyed, loved, and feel important.